 These are various short prequels and side-stories taking place in the universe of [The Unnatural Philosophy of Kit March].
 Old Fashioned and Conception focus on Amelia and Kit, showing how the College came to be and the beginnings of Kit’s enmity with the Greensward as well as exploring the roots of Amelia’s long-running frustrations with Kit.
-Certain Eldritch Artefacts explores Darius’s meeting of the belt and the beginning of his years in the Eastern Confederacy.
+Certain Eldritch Artefacts explores Darius’s meeting of the belt and the beginning of his years in the Eastern Confederacy, while The Adventurer King details his meeting with Efe and Aysun Kadri.
 These are all slightly-humorous fantasy stories with anxious, queer, pansexual, asexual and aromantic trans autistic protagonists, set in places that are mostly accepting of trans people, working to make places accepting of autistics or survive those that aren’t.

-Forthcoming stories include Blood Test (the beginning of Darius’s lessons with the blood witch Eren Adalet), the re-write of [The Adventurer King] (the story of how Darius met Aysun and Efe Kadri) and A Census of Dragons (a story detailing Master Faiza’s previous life as a scholar counting dragons and dealing with dragon princesses).
+Forthcoming stories include Blood and the Ravens (the beginning of Darius’s lessons with the blood witch Eren Adalet) and A Census of Dragons (a story detailing Master Faiza’s previous life as a scholar counting dragons and dealing with dragon princesses).

-Old Fashioned takes place forty years before Tes arrives at the College.
+Love is the Reckoning takes place forty two years before Tes arrives at the College.

 Amelia March is tired of suitors breaking into her house after dark to express their undying love.
 Sure, it might be the fashion, but whatever happened to getting to know someone first?
 Why won’t they listen to her when she says she isn’t interested?
 And what does it mean that her cousin Kit thinks there’s a word for her approach to romantic relationships?